 - Single Volume of the Jewish Encyclopedia

 With a lot of research besides the above books under my belt, I learned that the Hebrew language began with simple pictographs.
-Somewhere, and I am not sure where it was, I found a small article on the proto-Siniatic symbols found in the caves of the Sinai desert.
+Not an astounding revelation, since all languages evolved from symbols and pictographs.
+Somewhere, I can't remember where, I found a small article on the proto-Siniatic symbols found in some caves of the Sinai desert.
 I also learned that Psalm 119 comprised of 176 verses divided into twenty-two groups of eight verses.
 Each group begins with a letter of the Hebrew alphabet.
 The Word of YHVH Bible includes a description of each pictograph letter before the verses to which it applies.
 The entire Psalm is about hearing, believing, and obeying the commandments of YHVH.

 Frankly, anything of the Bible that human reasoning has masked with mystery is nothing more than a set-up for Satan to introduce false teachers.
-Strip away the aura of mystery and look at its simplest form, whatever it is.
+Test the spirit of the mystery by stripping its mystery aura and look at its simplest form, whatever it is.

 Stripping away all of the linguistic rules made by humanity since the first pictographs on cave walls, I looked at the root of YHVH.
 All four letters form the root of the name.
-Y (Yah) , a contraction of YHVH, is used 13 times in the Bible and translated to LORD.
-However, HVH is the main root and the one that defines the meaning of the name.
-HVH (hävah) is closely related to the Hebrew word ruach meaning breath and wind as related to the unseen spirit.
-HVH is also related to HYH (häyäh) meaning to exist and be.
-HYH was translated to I AM THAT I AM in KJV Exodus 3.
+Yah, a contraction of YHVH, is used 13 times in the Bible and translated to LORD.
+However, HVH is the main root that defines the meaning of the name.
+HVH (hävah) is closely related to the Hebrew word ruach, meaning breath and wind, or the unseen spirit.
+HVH is also related to HYH (häyäh), meaning to exist and be.
+HYH was translated to I AM THAT I AM in Exodus 3 (KJV Bible).

 - Exodus 3:14-15 (WYB) — 14—And Elohim said to Moses, HYH who [is] HYH said, Thus shall you say to the children of Israel, HYH has sent me to you.
 15—And Elohim said moreover to Moses, Thus shall you say to the children of Israel, YHVH Elohim of your fathers, the Elohim of Abraham, the Elohim of Isaac, and the Elohim of Jacob, has sent me to you, this [is] My name forever, and this [is] my memorial to all generations.